f1ac0/Dual-USB-Controller-adapter-CPC/README.md

 # Dual USB Controller adapter CPC
 This project is a version of the Dual USB Controller adapter project dedicated to the Amstrad CPC.
 It is an interface board to connect two USB controllers on the DB9 joystick port of the Amstrad CPC.
-Supported USB devices : mouse, keyboard, xbox360 gamepad ; other HID controllers should also work but button placement is device dependant.
+Supported USB devices : mouse, keyboard, wired xbox360 and PS3 gamepad ; other HID controllers should also work but button placement is device dependant.
 Composite devices are not supported.

 Working so far :
 - two USB ports for two players games